jobathe/Moduli-Spaces-Of-Sheaves-On-K3/README.md

 > The goal of the program is to give researchers a quick way to compute the nef and movable cones
 > as well as the wall-and-chamber decomposition of moduli spaces over very general K3 surfaces.
 >
 > The hope is that this may lead to new insights on moduli spaces and to find relations with other objects.
-For example,
-> Seshadri constants mysteriously turn up in the wall-and-chamber decomposition of X^[3], see the author's thesis.

 ### Short example of main.py
 Run the program *main.py*.
 The program asks you what you want to show and compute: